chainer/chainercv/CONTRIBUTING.md

 + When adding a neural network architecture (e.g. Faster RCNN), make sure that the implementation achieves performance on par with the reported scores in the original paper.
 Also, please write a summary on the behavioural differences between the original implementation if there is any.
 For example, this summary can include a note on the difference between the hyperparamters used in the implementations.
++ Try to follow the coding conventions used in ChainerCV (e.g. variable names and directory structures).
+If you are adding a code without any related precedents, try to follow conventions used in Chainer, if any.
+Please feel free to discuss on the conventions to use including those that are already implemented.
+Also, [this issue](https://github.com/pfnet/chainercv/issues/159) is a good place to start knowing the coding conventions.